|Ahh, yes. The good life awaits.|

 |That wasn't there the day before.
 Yikes.|

 A snake left this right off my back patio slab.
-That's terrifying as hell.
-But, it's also a crazy, interesting, new life experience, and isn't that what "travel" is?
+It sent icy chills up my spine when I saw it.
+But, it was also a crazy, interesting, new life experience, and isn't that what "travel" is?
 I can "travel" in my own city or rural area for weeks and weeks, finding new, crazy, interesting, and/or beautiful experiences to see and savor.
 I don't need a million dollars for that.

 (Incidentally, the above photo of the snakeskin might give you a little tidbit of the multiple reasons I ended up having to sell the farmhouse and the 7 acres.
 I was just too citified to return to my roots. :()